netscaler/netscaler-adc-metrics-exporter/README.md

 <summary>Usage as a Pod in Kubernetes</summary>
 <br>

-Once the docker image is built using ```docker build -f Dockerfile -t ns-exporter:v1 ./```, the following yaml file can be used to deploy the exporter as a pod in Kuberenetes and expose it as a service.
+The following yaml file can be used to deploy the exporter as a pod in Kuberenetes and expose it as a service.
 Here, the necessary flags are provided as a list in the ```args:``` section of the yaml file.
 ```
 apiVersion: v1
 kind: Pod
 metadata:
-  name: exp
+  name: exporter
   labels:
-    app: exp
+    app: exporter
 spec:
   containers:
-    - name: exp
+    - name: exporter
-      image: ns-exporter:v1
+      image: quay.io/citrix/netscaler-metrics-exporter:latest
       args:
         - "--target-nsip=10.0.0.1:80"
         - "--target-nsip=10.0.0.2:80"
         - "--target-nsip=10.0.0.3:80"
         - "--port=8888"
-      imagePullPolicy: IfNotPresent
+      imagePullPolicy: Always
 ---
 apiVersion: v1
 kind: Service
 metadata:
-  name: exp
+  name: exporter
   labels:
-    app: exp
+    app: exporter
 spec:
   type: ClusterIP
   ports:
   - port: 8888
     targetPort: 8888
-    name: exp-port
+    name: exporter-port
   selector:
-    app: exp
+    app: exporter
 ```
 Flags which can be provided to the exporter in the ```args:``` section are:

 flag&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description
 -----------------|--------------------
---target-nsip    |Provide the &lt;IP:port&gt; of the Netscalers to be monitored --port	        |Specify on which port the stats collected by the exporter should be exposed.
-Agents like Prometheus will need to scrape this port of the container to access stats being exported
+--target-nsip    | Provide the &lt;IP:port&gt; of the Netscalers to be monitored --port	         | Specify on which port metrics collected by the exporter should be exposed.
+Agents like Prometheus will need to scrape this port of the container to collected metrics
+--metric         | Provide a specific metric to load from metrics.json file (eg: 'lbvserver', 'protocolhttp', etc).
+If not provided, all metric entities from metrics.json will be loaded
---username       |Provide the username of the NetScaler to be monitored.
-Default: 'nsroot' --password       |Provide the password of the NetScaler to be monitored.
-Default: 'nsroot' --secure         |Option 'yes' can be provided to run stat collection from NetScalers over TLS.
+--secure         | Option 'yes' can be provided to collect metrics from NetScalers over TLS.
 Default: 'no'.
+--username       | Provide the username of the NetScaler to be monitored.
+Default: 'nsroot' --password       | Provide the password of the NetScaler to be monitored.
+Default: 'nsroot' --start-delay    | Specify time for which exporter should sleep before starting metric collection.
+Default: 10s --timeout        | Specify timeout period for exporter to obtain response from target NetScalers.
+Default: 15s

+**NOTE:**  If TLS is being used by providing the --secure='yes' option, then it is recommended to create a new user on the NetScaler having only read permission.
+Documentation on creating new users with required permission can be found [here](ADD_LINK).

 </details>

 <br />

-**NOTE:**  If TLS is being used by providing the --secure='yes' option, then it is recommended to create a new user on the NetScaler having only read permission.
-Documentation on creating new users with required permission can be found here. <ADD LINK>

 Stats Exported by Default:
 ---

 The exporter is configured to export some of the most commonly used stats for a Netscaler device.
 They are mentioned in the ```metrics.json``` file and summarized in the table below:

 Sl.
 No. |     STATS                 | NS nitro name
 --------|---------------------------|--------------
 1       | LB vserver stats          | "lbvserver"
 2       | CS vserver stats          | "csvserver"
 3       | HTTP stats                | "protocolhttp"
 4       | TCP stats                 | "protocoltcp"
 5       | IP stats                  | "protocolip"
 6       | SSL stats                 | "ssl"
 7       | Interface stats           | "Interface" (capital 'i')
 8       | Service stats             | "service"
 9       | Service group stats       | "services"

 Exporting Additional Stats which are not Included by Default: